apify/actor-legacy-phantomjs-crawler/README.md

 # Legacy PhantomJS Crawler

 This actor implements the legacy Apify Crawler product.
-It uses [PhantomJS](http://phantomjs.org/) headless browser to recursively crawl websites and extract data from them using a front-end JavaScript code.
+It uses the [PhantomJS](http://phantomjs.org/) headless browser to recursively crawl websites and extract data from them using front-end JavaScript code.
-Note that PhantomJS is no longer developed by the community and it might be easily detected and blocked by target websites.
+Note that PhantomJS is no longer being developed by the community and might be easily detected and blocked by target websites.
-Therefore, for new projects, we recommend to use the [`apify/web-scraper`](https://apify.com/apify/web-scraper) actor, which provides similar functionality, but is based on the modern headless Chrome browser.
+Therefore, for new projects, we recommend that you use the [`apify/web-scraper`](https://apify.com/apify/web-scraper) actor, which provides similar functionality, but is based on the modern headless Chrome browser.

 ## Compatibility with legacy Apify Crawler

-Apify Crawler used to be a core product of Apify, but in April 2019 it has been deprecated in favor of the more general [Apify Actors](https://apify.com/actors) product.
+Apify Crawler used to be a core product of Apify, but in April 2019 it was deprecated in favor of the more general [Apify Actors](https://apify.com/actors) product.
 This actor serves as a replacement of the legacy product and provides an equivalent interface and functionality, in order to enable users to seamlessly migrate their crawlers.